 Buy a quality pair of basic black pants, and they will last you for years.
-A straight leg is best and the most versatile.
+A straight leg is the best and most versatile.
 Look for a wool blend or high-quality knit.
-Akris punto leggings (actually pants) will look as good in 10 years as they do today.
 A chic pair of cropped pants or capris will add style to your summer black wardrobe while staying cool enough for warm summer nights.

 Dress it down with a pair of jeans, or dress it up.
 Pair with trousers or wear over your LBD.
 Nothing is more versatile than a good black jacket, especially for summer evenings out with friends.
 Make sure it’s long enough to cover your rear and that the fit is impeccable.

 Have a stack of tees in black with a variety of color accessories to add pop.
 Wear it alone or layer under a jacket or sweater, and buy good quality tees that won’t stretch out or fade over time.

 They lengthen the leg and make the arch of the foot more defined, giving you a sexier look than flats.
 A good pair of comfortable black heels are indispensable for the summer black wardrobe.
 Buy the best pair of black pumps you can afford.
 Take care of them, and they will last for years.

 If the occasion doesn’t call for a heel or you just don’t wear them anymore, a polished flat black shoe can still elevate any outfit.
 Pointed toe-flats will always be in style, or try loafers for something a little more professional.